My planning and expediting coaching grind up circumstances

 The results of the gap analysis, the new directives, alignment of staff with production and sales resources, and a tactical plan should be documented in a comprehensive strategic plan.
 The plan will define benchmarks for measuring actual performance.
 The tactical part of the plan should explain how Atkinson's teams will work together in support of company goals.

-"Atkinson's new role will be to care for and inspire the team to surpass market share milestones," says Bruder.
+"Atkinson's new role will be to care for and inspire the team to surpass market share milestones," says Coach Bruder.

 The new role of management and line workers will be to ask for and manage the resources needed to reach for the company's goals.

-"The dynamic of executive leadership, management team focus and production line energy will attract markets and create an opening for dominance," Bruder says.
+"The dynamic of executive leadership, management team focus and production line energy will attract markets and create an opening for dominance," Coach Bruder says.

-1996
+Class of 1996

 A Spa and Hair Salon